zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 to four groups reflecting the stages of the development.

   1. Persistence
-  2. Analytics tools to identify contexts
+  2. Analytics tools to identify domains
-  3. Context management, network builders
+  3. Domain management, network builders
   4. Development tools

 ####Persistence